vielhuber/stringhelper/README.md

 if( $foo?->someFun1()?->someFun2()?->getName() === 'foo' ) { }
 ```

-these recommendations ground on the fact, that php has a lot of pitfalls, for example when comparing loosely.
+these recommendations ground on the fact, that php has a lot of pitfalls,\
+for example when comparing loosely:

 ```php
 if( 0 == 'true' ) // true